bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???

 Let's set the stage a little bit.
-There are some things that computers have traditionally been good at:
+Here are some things that computers have traditionally been good at:

-- calculations: financial software, calculating PI
-- data storage and retrieval / displaying data: social networks, storing data in the cloud
-- and automation of routine tasks: data cleanup, used to take a while to do manually, greatly sped up by computers. well defined rules and structure, applied at a large scale
+Things involving calculations, data storage, retrieval and display, and automating things that used to take a while todo manually, following well defined rules and structure.

 We've seen these over and over again during the history of computing.
-These are things we've been able to do on a computer for a long time.
+These are things we've been able to do on a computer for a long time and we can do them at a fairly large scale now.

 ---
 # Computers are bad at: